DECOR

 STANDARD BIC LIGHTER CASE

-Manic for metal.
-Rose gold metallic stones set in yellow gold – play off the yellow gold soft edged pyramid in the center.
-Understated shine for the soft rocker.
+Welcome to my disco.
+Our signature stone layout in neon pink and yellow set in yellow gold – so chic.
+This palette makes us happy.
 THE CASE MEASURES 1.3 x 2.7 x .75 INCHES AND HOLDS A STANDARD BIC LIGHTER.
 Lighter not included.